 Can the Trustee remove a beneficiary from a trust?

-No. A trustee oversees the trust based on the state’s trust laws and the trust document’s codes.
-Unless the Trustee has a power of appointment given by the grantor, they cannot make changes to the terms of the trust.
-In family trusts, surviving couples get the power of appointment, but even this doesn’t expressly provide a way to ‘remove” a beneficiary from the trust.
+Yes and No. Unless the Trustee has a power of appointment given by the trustor, they cannot make changes to the terms of the trust, i.e., remove a beneficiary from a trust.
+In family trusts, surviving spouse gets the power of appointment, but even this doesn’t expressly provide a way to ‘remove” a beneficiary from the trust.

 Hess-Verdon & Associates PLC